khulnasoft/integrations-core/airflow/README.md

       Caveat: By default Airflow uses this log file template for tasks: `log_filename_template = {{ ti.dag_id }}/{{ ti.task_id }}/{{ ts }}/{{ try_number }}.log`.
 The number of log files grow quickly if not cleaned regularly.
 This pattern is used by Airflow UI to display logs individually for each executed task.

-      If you do not view logs in Airflow UI, Datadog recommends this configuration in `airflow.cfg`: `log_filename_template = dag_tasks.log`.
+      If you do not view logs in Airflow UI, Khulnasoft recommends this configuration in `airflow.cfg`: `log_filename_template = dag_tasks.log`.
 Then log rotate this file and use this configuration:

       ```yaml
       logs: